ArnoJoosen/Note-Taking-app/README.md

 # Note-Taking-app
-A simple and intuitive app for creating, editing, and organizing notes.
+A simple and intuitive app for creating, editing, and organizing notes and todos.

 # Build Instructions
 ## Build and run server in docker